About Curriculum Tools FAQ Sign in Get started

 Common questions

 Yes.
-While designed to be taken in sequence, each module is self-contained.
-You can earn per-module certifications.
-Many organizations start with Overdose Prevention (Module 06) and Foundations (Module 01).
+Each module is self-contained and earns its own certificate.
+Many organizations start with Overdose Prevention (Module 06) or Foundations (Module 01).
+Take them in any order.

 Subacademy provides educational content for informational purposes only.
 This training does not constitute medical advice, clinical supervision, or legal counsel.
 Always follow your organization's protocols and consult qualified professionals for clinical decisions.
 Content is reviewed regularly but may not reflect the most recent changes in your jurisdiction's laws or drug supply.